sdscgithub/openshift-install/openshift-v3.6/README.md

 ```

-### Check for the right version and use ansible-playbood to provision openshift origin v3.6.0 cluster
+### Check for the right version and use ansible-playbook to provision openshift origin v3.6.0 cluster

+* Note: this process is based on the current directory i.e. /openshift-3.6 because the inventory file paths have to be correct (e.g. ./host )

 ```

 $ sudo su
+# pwd
-$ which ansible-playbook
+# which ansible-playbook
-$ ansible-playbook --version
+# ansible-playbook --version
-$ ansible-playbook -i ./hosts /usr/share/ansible/openshift-ansible/playbooks/byo/config.yml -vvv
+# ansible-playbook -i ./hosts /usr/share/ansible/openshift-ansible/playbooks/byo/config.yml -vvv

 ```